Liberty Township, Centre County, Pennsylvania

 Liberty Township is a township in Centre County, Pennsylvania, United States.
 It is part of the State College, Pennsylvania Metropolitan Statistical Area.
 The population was 1,825 at the 2020 census, an increase over the figure of 2,118 tabulated in 2010.
 Part of Bald Eagle State Park is in Liberty Township.

 History

 The Christian Bechdel II House was added to the National Register of Historic Places in 1982.

 Geography

 According to the United States Census Bureau, the township has a total area of 64.0 sqkm, of which 62.0 sqkm is land and 1.9 sqkm, or 3.00%, is water.

 Liberty Township is bordered by Clinton County to the northeast, Marion Township to the southeast, Howard Township to the southwest, and Curtin Township to the west.

+The township contains the census-designated places of Blanchard, Eagleville, and Monument.